Global Sourcing Success Guide

 Having said all this, you have plenty on your plate, so why pick a market that is hard to get to or expensive to visit often and is not visitor friendly?
 Think this through.
 Since you will be traveling to this market often, love it and get comfortable over the long run.
 This is a strategic decision you are making, not a flash in the pan or tactical move that offers a quick short-term solution!

 Have Dealings Where You Can Understand the Language

 Let’s say you’ve traveled to Vietnam and were lucky enough to find a good interpreter for your business meetings.
 He or she does an excellent job handling negotiations, and after hours of working on the deal, your interpreter leaves the room for a short break at a critical moment.
 Your key Vietnamese contact says: “I want to buy 20,000 of your widgets.”
 And your response is a blank stare.
 Why?
 Because you don’t speak the language and have no idea what he said.
 Sure, this sounds like a far-fetched example, but it can happen and will happen if you don’t have an employee who watches out for your best interests and speaks the language of the country where you are about to conduct business.

 Don’t take chances.
 Either do business in a country where you understand the language, don’t do business there or hire a person who is proficient in the language that is being spoken.
 Communication is crucial when dealing with global supply sources.
 Details matter.
 That’s what quality is all about.

-Source to a Country Where You Can Respect and Abide by the Laws
+Go Where You Can Respect and Abide by the Laws